Spirit55555/PHP-Minecraft/README.md

 //Same as above, but will replace \n with <br />
 echo MinecraftColors::convertToHTML($text, true);

+//Same as above, but will use CSS classes instead of inline styles echo MinecraftColors::convertToHTML($text, true, true, 'mc-motd--');

 //Will be compatible with the server.properties file echo MinecraftColors::convertToMOTD($text);